-The Real Estate, Finance and Construction Practice Group offers a full range of services for all aspects of real estate acquisitions and dispositions, financing, leasing, land use, construction, environmental law, insurance and tax.
-Our clients benefit from our lawyers' significant experience in structuring, documenting and concluding complex projects and, when necessary, litigating on their behalf.
-Seasoned Stone Pigman lawyers have used their talents to help clients with traditional office and retail projects, mixed-use developments, industrial, utility and port facilities, sports, hospitality and leisure projects, residential developments and public/private partnerships.
+The Real Estate Practice Group offers a full range of services for all aspects of real estate acquisitions and dispositions, financing, leasing, land use, construction, environmental law, insurance, and tax.
+Our clients benefit from our lawyers' significant experience in structuring, documenting, and concluding complex projects and, when necessary, litigating on their behalf.
+Seasoned Stone Pigman lawyers have used their talents to help clients with traditional office and retail projects, mixed-use developments, industrial, utility and port facilities, sports, hospitality and leisure projects, residential developments, and public/private partnerships.

 Stone Pigman lawyers have an in-depth understanding of the unique issues of Louisiana law and how to achieve the desired results under local law.
 For that reason, Stone Pigman is frequently the local counsel of choice for national and international businesses coming into Louisiana to develop or finance projects involving real estate, and the firm is often called on to serve as local counsel to borrowers and lenders in multi-state lending transactions.
-In addition, members of the Real Estate, Finance and Construction practice group often team up with members of the Bankruptcy and Creditors' Rights practice group to represent clients in loan work-outs, restructuring, foreclosures, insolvency matters and acquisitions of distressed properties.
+In addition, members of the Real Estate Practice Group often team up with members of the Bankruptcy and Creditors' Rights Practice Group to represent clients in loan work-outs, restructuring, foreclosures, insolvency matters, and acquisitions of distressed properties.

-Representative projects of the Real Estate, Finance and Construction Practice Group include:
+Representative projects of the Real Estate Practice Group include:

 - Saenger Theatre.
 The firm represented the Canal Street Development Corporation ("CSDC"), a public benefit corporation owned by the City of New Orleans, in the financing and redevelopment of the historic Saenger Theatre in downtown New Orleans.
 The financing for this unique project combined HUD Community Development Block Grant funds loaned by the CSDC, federal new markets tax credits, federal and state historic rehabilitation tax credits and Louisiana live performing arts tax credits, and the project received HUD approval for "lump sum" CDBG funding to leverage new markets tax credits.
 The firm continues to represent CSDC in connection with ongoing matters related to the ownership, leasing and redevelopment of the property.

 - Historic Retail.
 Members of the practice group represented Circle Food Stores, Inc. in connection with the redevelopment of one of New Orleans' iconic institutions.
-The financing of the redevelopment of the store wass a complex mix of governmental grants and loans, a New Markets Tax Credit loan, federal and state historic tax credit investments and traditional bank financing.
-Members of the Tax practice group brought their expertise to this project, as well.
+The financing of the redevelopment of the store was a complex mix of governmental grants and loans, a New Markets Tax Credit loan, federal and state historic tax credit investments and traditional bank financing.
+Members of the Tax Practice Group brought their expertise to this project, as well.